swcarpentry/r-novice-gapminder/01-rstudio-intro.md

 Once you open files, such as R scripts, an editor panel will also open in the top left.

-## Work flow within Rstudio
+## Work flow within RStudio
-There are two main ways one can work within Rstudio.
+There are two main ways one can work within RStudio.

 1. Test and play within the interactive R console then copy code into a .R file to run later.
    *  This works well when doing small tests and initially starting off.
    *  It quickly becomes laborious
-2. Start writing in an .R file and use Rstudio's command / short cut to push current line, selected lines or modified lines to the interactive R console.
+2. Start writing in an .R file and use RStudio's command / short cut to push current line, selected lines or modified lines to the interactive R console.
    * This is a great way to start; all your code is saved for later
    * You will be able to run the file you create from within RStudio or using R's `source()`  function.

-> ## Tip: Running segments of your code {.callout} RStudio offers
+> ## Tip: Running segments of your code {.callout}
+>
-> you great flexibility in running code from within the editor
+> RStudio offers you great flexibility in running code from within the editor
 > window.
 There are buttons, menu choices, and keyboard shortcuts.
-To
+To run the
-> run the current line, you can 1.  click on the `Run` button just
+> current line, you can 1. click on the `Run` button just above the editor panel,
-> above the editor panel, or 2.  select "Run Lines" from the "Code"
-> menu, or 3.  hit Ctrl-Enter in Windows or Linux or Command-Enter on
+> or 2. select "Run Lines" from the "Code" menu, or 3. hit Ctrl-Enter in Windows
-> OS X. (This shortcut can also be seen by hovering the mouse over the
+> or Linux or Command-Enter on OS X. (This shortcut can also be seen by hovering
-> button).
+> the mouse over the button).
 To run a block of code, select it and then `Run`.
-If you
-> have modified a line of code within a block of code you have just
+> If you have modified a line of code within a block of code you have just run,
-> run, there is no need to reselct the section and `Run`, you can use
+> there is no need to reselct the section and `Run`, you can use the next button
-> the next button along, `Re-run the previous region`.
-This will run
+> along, `Re-run the previous region`.
+This will run the previous code block
-> the previous code block inculding the modifications you have made.
+> inculding the modifications you have made.

 ## Introduction to R